yangalan123/WM-SRA/README.md

 ```
 python main.py --task A
 ```
+## Acknowledgement
+1. We use the pre-processing codes from [hate-speech-and-offensive-language](https://github.com/t-davidson/hate-speech-and-offensive-language)
+1. We use [bert-extractive-summarizer](https://github.com/dmmiller612/bert-extractive-summarizer) to do extractive summarization over the data, which is used in multi-view learning (``K-Sum'' as in our paper).

 ## Some painful failure experience
 1. We try to do pseudo-labelling (PL) on the fly, using the model prediction or doing random sampling to decide the labels.
 We even design a complicated mechanism to use these two strategies at the same time (i.e., with some probability we use the first and otherwise use the second. ) Unfortunately, all these efforts does not work.
 1. We try to do contrastive learning, but it does not work.